Take the Next Step

 Students wishing to become language arts teachers in grades 7-12 should choose Integrated Language Arts (ILA).
-ILA is a five-year program that begins in the College of Liberal Arts with an undergraduate degree in English: Integrated Language Arts and continues in the College of Education and Human Services with a master’s in education (M.Ed.) in Adolescent Young Adult: Integrated Language Arts and licensure.
-Both the undergraduate and graduate programs have specific entrance requirements, which can be viewed in the tabs section below.
-The Wright State University chapter of National Council of Teachers of English offers both undergraduate and graduate opportunities and support for ILA students.
+ILA is a four-year program in the College of Liberal Arts and the College of Education and Human Services that leads to an undergraduate degree in English: Integrated Language Arts.
+It has specific entrance requirements.
+The Wright State University chapter of National Council of Teachers of English offers undergraduate opportunities and support for ILA students.
 The English Club offers enriching activities throughout the year for all students.
-Our annual Language Arts Fair brings area LAE educators and top language arts students from around the region to Wright State for a day of classroom presentations involving innovative pedagogies in the five strands of integrated language arts.
+Our annual Language Arts Fair brings area ILA educators and top language arts students from around the region to Wright State for a day of classroom presentations involving innovative pedagogies in the five strands of integrated language arts.
 In addition, the event hosts a regional young adult author for a reading and signing on the day of the LA Fair.

-There are specific deadlines for field placement registration.
+There are specific deadlines for field placement registration (these are typically the first week of the semester BEFORE you plan to do your placement).
 Please check the OPFE webpage for further information.

 As of September 1, 2013, the Pearson OAE English Language Arts Test will replace Praxis for licensure in Adolescent Young Adult Integrated Language Arts in grades 7-12.